-Joining a neighborhood council gives you greater influence on projects that affect your life.
+Joining our neighborhood volunteer team gives you greater influence on projects that affect your life.
 These informal networks help each one of us prioritize and build effective synergy.
 There are no required meetings.
 Whether you spend five minutes a month or 60 hours a week making your community better, you are welcome to engage the resources here to empower your work.
-We use a living charter to guide each council.
+We use a living charter to guide each team.

 Governments in our region have been moving toward greater transparency and citizen engagement.
-We need neighborhood councils to make the most from these opportunities.
-The councils can supplement what the appointed boards can do with agile creative thinking, technical expertise, wider collaboration, and as a user friendly information resources.
+We need volunteers to make the most from these opportunities.
+Volunteers can supplement what the appointed boards can do with agile creative thinking, technical expertise, wider collaboration, and as a user friendly information resources.

 List of Resources

 - Team builders

 - Influence on how the data is displayed and organized

 - Contact information for others interested in the same topics or neighborhoods